macnum/100-days-of-code/r1-log.md

 ### R1D7
 Light day today.
 Revisited array methods and brushed up on higher-order array functions like .map(), .filter(), and .reduce().
 Also started getting familiar with JavaScript objects.

+### R1D8
+Studied JavaScript objects today.
+Didn’t get a lot done, but made some progress with understanding how objects work, constructor.

+### R1D9